Minimum Connection Time (MCT) of Transfer in T3

 2. From Jan.
 1, 2013, China Visa is not required for international transfer passengers who hold the passports of the following 45 countries and regions and stay in Beijing within 72 hours: Argentina, Austria, Australia, Belgium, Brazil, Brunei, Bulgaria, Canada, Chile, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Poland, Portugal, Qatar, Romania, Russia, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, Ukraine, United Kingdom, United States.
 For more details, please refer to 72-hour Visa-free Transit.
 While, China Visa is not required for the other international transfer passengers holding valid airline tickets for the next countries and will stay in the airport no more than 24 hours.

-3. Since Apr.15, 2015, transit passengers to the airport can stay in the closed-off transit area for at most 24 hours without going through border formalities.
-And the job of collecting their information has been taken over by airport staff, which has been shortened to 10 seconds from previous 45 seconds.
-The transit passengers can come from any countries/regions, including foreign countries/regions, Hong Kong, Macau, and Taiwan.
+3. Since April 15, 2015, transit passengers at the airport can stay in the closed-off transit area for at most 24 hours without going through border formalities.
+The job of collecting their information has been taken over by airport staff and has been shortened to 10 seconds from the previous 45 seconds.
+Transit passengers can come from any country/region, including foreign countries/regions, such as Hong Kong, Macau, and Taiwan.
 However, both the arrival and connecting flights are required to be international, either from/to a third country/region or their home country/region.

 4. For the sake of saving time, it is suggested that I-I transfer passengers use the airlines which are in the same terminal.
 If not, it means that you have to proceed with both of the entry and exit procedures.